liefery-it-legacy/blog/_posts/2018-07-12-to-optimize-your-workflow-make-it-disappear.md

 there.

 Tickets help us to organize our work.
-We use [Jira](https://www.atlassian.com/software/jira) to assign people to and track the progress of bugfixes and features from idea to deployment.
+We use [Jira](https://www.atlassian.com/software/jira) to pick tasks to and track the progress of bugfixes and features from idea to deployment.

 There are also a number of other services we use every day: Jenkins, Slack